 Additionally, the vast majority of these studies are undertaken on heterosexual couples and hence, there are many other monogamous relationships that will be excluded from these statistics.
 Noticeably, as the table below shows, the numbers of people committing adultery varies significantly with age.

-Percentage of Men and Women Who Cheat by Age Range
+Percentage of People Who Cheat by Sex and Age

 18 - 29

 For this to work, you need to be wholeheartedly committed to your relationship, and genuinely want to stop committing adultery.
 Perhaps you have finally come to your senses and realized that you have made a big mistake.
 You may have already tried ending the affair, but without success.
 Your lover may be threatening to harm themselves, or may even be blackmailing you into staying, by promising to disclose everything to your partner.